Isa-AcTiEw/JavaFundamentals/OOP Java/Abstraction and Polymorphism.md

 - Commonality or a uniformed interface , thus reducing complexities during development
 - Closed for modification and open for extensions , through interfaces and abstract classes.
 Classes can decide pn the behaviour of the same method based on their specific buisness needs

+# Polymorphism
+- Polymorphism in OOP is a concept where a method or behaviour